JulianGeissEasy/ECM-Examples/ManualStoreReportWithRequestOptions/readme.md

-To add archive a report by code with custom request page, you need to manually run the report and save the blob.
+To archive a report by code with custom request page, you need to manually run the report and save the blob.
+To only add report options and run the report generation with ECM Queue, ([see here](../AddReportRequestOptions/))

 Setup Document Definition Line
 ![Setup Line](./Step1.png)